How to open a company in Dubai step by step

 International offshore.

 Designed for asset management or international trade, without operating in the local market.
 Allows 100% foreign ownership, no mandatory physical office, and few requirements.
-Simple and with low regulatory burden.

 Discover